broadinstitute/str-truth-set/README.md

 After cloning this repo, run:
 ```
-./run_all_steps.sh - this script runs all the steps for creating the truth set, launching downstream analyses, and generating the tables & figures for the paper
+./run_all_steps.sh
 ```
+This script runs all the steps for creating the truth set, launching downstream analyses, and generating the tables & figures for the paper.